PrachiJadhav12/Hotel-Booking-Data_Analysis/README.md

 (4) Creating new columns:

 Created new column total_stay by adding stays_in_weekend_nights+stays_in_week_nights.
-Created new column total_people by adding adults+children+babies.
+Created new column total_people by adding adults+children+babies

 # Exploratory Data Analysis:
 Exploratory Data Analysis is done on the below mentioned categories:-

 Univariate Analysis

 Hotel wise Analysis

-Distribution channel wise Analysis
+Distribution channel wise

 Booking cancellation Analysis

 Customer Centric Analysis

 # Conculsion:
 City Hotel is most preferred by guests and thus city hotels has got maximum number of bookings.
 So from business perspective, we should target those months between May to Aug.